 What is 'coming out'?

-Telling people about your sexuality or gender identity is called coming out.
-Coming out is not necessarily a one-off event - lesbian, gay, bi and trans people may have to come out many times during their lives.
-It is also very individual and people may face different challenges when coming out.
+Telling people about your sexual orientation or gender identity is called coming out.
+Coming out is not necessarily a one-off event - lesbian, gay, bi and trans (LGBT) people may have to come out many times during their lives.
+It's also very individual and people may face different challenges when coming out.

 Why come out?

-Whether you've come to terms with your sexuality or gender identity, or you're still thinking about it, it can be difficult dealing with that on your own.
+Whether you've come to terms with your sexual orientation or gender identity, or you're still thinking about it, it can be difficult dealing with that on your own.
 You may get to a point where you need to talk about it with someone, to get support or simply get it off your chest.
 To hide who you are from other people often means lying and pretending.
-You will need to think about whether hiding is more or less stressful than being open about it.
+You'll need to think about whether hiding is more or less stressful than being open about it.

 Don't feel under pressure to come out - take your time.
 Only you will know when you feel comfortable and ready to do it.